DGS delivery at our Hub Gardens is led by experienced and qualified two person teams.

 Progression from the course is supported by an experienced veteran ensures each client has a clear progression plan.
 Opportunities range from volunteering to retraining and can lead to PT or FT employment or self- employment

-Julia Durbin MSc is the DGS Delivery Team lead at The Eden Project and along with James Clarke deliver the programme at The Vounder Therapy Garden at The Eden Project Cornwall, offering a balance of practical horticultural skills and support in managing mental health and well-being.
+James Clarke is the DGS Delivery Team lead at The Eden Project and delivers the programme at The Vounder Therapy Garden at The Eden Project Cornwall, offering a balance of practical horticultural skills and support in managing mental health and well-being.

 The Therapy Garden is located at Eden in the Outer Estate, and is a safe and secure space away from all the noise and business of the main attraction.